PacktPublishing/Continuous-Delivery-With-Docker-and-Jenkins-3rd-Edition/Chapter09/README.md

 ## Exercise solutions

-### Exercise 1: Flyway to make non-backwards-compatible change in MySQL
+### Exercise 1: Flyway to make non-backward-compatible change in MySQL

 The [exercise1](exercise1) directory contains the initial Flyway migration.